 The people who show up to your event have a higher level of interest in what your brand does than if they'd signed up for a newsletter, let's say.
 The conversations you have with them and the context that provides is invaluable but hard to keep track of.
 You might have a hundred different business cards, some quick shorthand notes and a hastily built CSV at the end of an event.

-Context is like a rapidly decaying isotope: the quicker you act on it, the better.
 You know you have less than 48 hours to follow up with these leads before they forget the conversation or the trail goes cold.
-But even if you're able to export the badge scan list, clean the spreadsheet, match names to accounts in the CRM, and push the file to sales, not all leads make it through, and not all of them have attached notes that say "this person mentioned they're evaluating three vendors right now."
+But even if you're able to export the badge scan list, clean the list, match names to accounts in the CRM, and get the file uploaded, not all leads make it through, and not all of them have attached notes that say "this person mentioned they're evaluating three vendors right now."

-A name, title and event date don't help much without the details of what they said, but you do it anyway.
 A senior experience marketing director said: "We've all uploaded a chunk of leads in the system knowing that those leads are not really good.
 But this is what the stakeholders wanted.
 They wanted to see the X number."

 That is being forced to squash a rich human signal into a number for a dashboard.